 The prices for train tickets in Israel are quite low.
 One-way tickets as well as day passes are offered and there are discounts for students, senior citizens, people with disabilities and minors.

-Extra information: When travelling to Acre from Jerusalem by train, you can get on the super-fast rapid train and switch trains in Tel Aviv.
+Extra information: When travelling to Acre from Jerusalem by train, you can get on the fast train and switch trains in Tel Aviv.
 Here’s some information about travelling between Tel Aviv and Jerusalem.

 Do you want to travel to Acre by train?
 Are you still looking for the best tour?
 Have a look at our IsraelRail Acre-Tours!